PrincetonUniversity/install_lammps/01_installing/tigercpu/scripts.md

-# TigerCPU
+# LAMMPS on TigerCPU

 This cluster is composed of 408 nodes with 40 CPU-cores per node.
 TigerCPU should be used for running multi-node parallel jobs.
 Single-node jobs should be run on Della.
-Connect with: `ssh <NetID>@tigercpu.princeton.edu`.

 #### Mixed-precision version